1411 - Non-Industrial Disability Insurance (NDI)

 Once NDI payment begins, an employee may at any time switch from NDI to sick/vacation leave, or other leave credits, but may not return to NDI until that leave is exhausted.

 Employees enrolled in annual leave are eligible for ENDI benefits.
-Benefits under the ENDI program are payable for a period not exceeding 26 weeks for any one disability.
+Benefits under the ENDI program are payable for a period not to exceed 26 weeks for any one disability.
 The 26-week benefit shall be equivalent to 182 calendar days.
 Employees who meet the eligibility requirements (Gov. Code, § 19878) receive 50 percent of their gross salary.
 Employees eligible for ENDI may elect to supplement their ENDI benefit to either a rate of 75 percent or 100 percent income replacement at the time they file the ENDI claim.
 With the exception of bargaining unit (BU) 5 employees, once a claim for ENDI has been filed and the employee has elected the rate of supplementation, the supplemental rate must be maintained throughout the disability period.
 BU 5 employees may elect to change their supplementation rate one time during the period of the claim.
 The change shall be effective upon such date as requested by the employee, provided that such notification is received by the department's Human Resources Office at least twenty (20) days in advance of the requested effective date.

 In the event an excluded or eligible represented employee no longer has leave credits for supplementation or is no longer partially employed, the 50 percent ENDI benefit level will be payable to the employee for the remainder of the ENDI claim.